Boosting Random Forests to Reduce Bias; One-Step Boosted Forest and its Variance Estimate: Analysing One-Step Boosted Forests

 then it is easily seen that $\check{F}^{(1)}(x)$ is a U-statistic.
+This will help in further analysis of boosted forest defined in \eqref{eqn:bfest} since it can be expressed as the sum of two (weighted) U-statistics.
 Note that $\check{F}^{(1)}(x)$ does not inherit variability from $\hat{F}^{(0)}(x)$, although the two will still be correlated.
 This approximation leads to significantly simplified analysis.
 Throughout this section and the corresponding proofs in the appendix we will assume that the following condition holds true.

 \begin{cond} Let

 then

 \end{cond} That is, the effect of the variance in $\hat{F}^{(0)}(x)$ on $e_i$ is ignorable in $\hat{F}^{(1)}(x)$.
 Throughout, our theoretical analysis will apply to $\check{F}(x) = \hat{F}^{(0)}(x) + \check{F}^{(1)}(x)$.
 From Condition \ref{cond:regularity} it is seen that asymptotic variance for $\hat{F}$ and $\check{F}$ will be the same, as will their asymptotic distributions.